Office of Student Research

 Information for Conference Attendees

 Face-to-face oral presentations will be held in the Student Union Building and Magruder Hall on April 18.
 A list of presentations that are scheduled for each session can be found in the conference schedule.
+If you are interested in viewing specific presentations, then it is recommended to stay within that room as presentations may occur at a different time from what is posted.

 Information for Student Presenters

-Oral presentations will be held in the Student Union Building and Magruder Hall on April 18.
+Oral presentations will be held in the Student Union Building and Magruder Hall on April 17.
 To find your scheduled presentation time and location, find your abstract here (you can find your abstract by scrolling down to ‘TOTAL’, selecting ‘Authors’, and then searching for your last name).
 Each presentation is scheduled within a session, which can be found here.
 You should arrive at your scheduled session 15 minutes before the session begins to upload your presentation (i.e. 15 minutes before the first presentation within your session).
 You should stay for the entire session in which you are presenting and dress professionally.

 Oral presentations are scheduled for 15 minutes each including time for questions (recommend a 12-minute presentation).
 A computer and projector will be available in each session room.
 Presenters who wish to deliver computer-based presentations should use software packages that are standardly available on campus computers such as PowerPoint or PDF.
 It is recommended to bring your presentation on a portable flash drive.
 Students will not have time between speakers to log in to email, so it is not recommended to present using Google Slides.
 A moderator will be present in each room to help you upload your presentation before the scheduled session begins and keep on track with time while presenting.